KuiKui/Profile/README.md

 * productivity : agile methods, lean management,
 * user centric design.

 I've been working on a great diversity of projects : I started off by developing Playstation and Game Boy Advance video games for Disney Interactive, then I moved on to extranet for big companies (Renault Trucks, Bayer, Europcar) and online shopping site (LDLC.com, Homair.com).
-Lately, after working for a long time on medical softwares and their [REST API](http://pmsipilot.github.io/API/documentation.html) at PMSIpilot, I was hired by a web agency in order to initiate a turn towards agile methods.
+Then, after working for a long time on medical softwares and their [REST API](http://pmsipilot.github.io/API/documentation.html) at PMSIpilot, I was hired by a web agency in order to initiate a turn towards agile methods.

-I'm now closely taking part in the implementation of the second screen package for the M6 Group channels.
+Lately I have been closely taking part in the implementation of the second screen package for the M6 Group channels and I helped a french startup to raise 1M€ in funding by creating a scalable platform architecture.

 ### Keywords